tiglinux/tiglinux/README.md

 ## Welcome to my GitHub profile
 <ul>
-  <li>:eye_speech_bubble: Software Engineer and Android Engineer. </li>
+  <li>:computer:  Software Engineer , Kotlin/Java Developer and Android Engineer. </li>
   <li>I a post graduate in Software Engineering and I have a degree in computing and programming.</li>
   <li>:sparkles: In this repository you will find my study notes, as well as projects that I use to practice what I'm learning</li>
 </ul>